Rediscover Dairy

 DAIRY EXCLUSION DIETS

-Vegan diets can be healthy, but due to the fact that they exclude all animal products such as meats, eggs and dairy, it is more challenging for a vegan diet to meet the daily requirement for all nutrients, without supplementation.
-Vegans often need to supplement with vitamin B12 and iron to avoid anaemia.
-Vitamin B12 is generally only found in foods of animal origin, which means that vegans are at high risk of vitamin B12 deficiency, without supplementation.
-Additionally, by consuming only plant proteins vegans may find it more challenging to obtain all of the essential amino acids, which are more readily available in animal foods.
-Animal proteins are considered to be ‘complete’ proteins because they generally contain all of the essential amino acids that our body needs.
+A vegan diet can be healthy, but because it excludes all animal-sourced foods (meat, eggs and dairy), it is more challenging for someone following a vegan diet to meet the daily requirement for all nutrients from food.
+People who follow a vegan diet often need to take vitamin B12 and iron supplements to avoid anaemia.
+Vitamin B12 is only found in foods of animal origin.
+In addition, by consuming only plant-derived proteins, people with a vegan diet may find it more challenging to obtain all the essential amino acids, which are more readily available in animal foods.
+Animal proteins are considered to be ‘complete’ proteins because they contain all of the essential amino acids that the body needs.
+Meeting calcium needs can also be difficult with a vegan diet.
+Owing to the oxalate and phytate content of vegetables and pulses, the serving sizes of in an exclusively plant-based diet are not realistic to ensure sufficient calcium intake, and supplementation is therefore usually required

-Ideally all babies should drink the milk of their own species and this is why breastfeeding is the best choice.
+Ideally all babies should drink the milk of their own species and this is why exclusive breastfeeding up to 6 months should be encouraged.
 Most mammals discontinue drinking milk once they have been weaned onto solid foods.
 However, infant nutrition is a specialised area and separate from general healthy eating guidelines.
 Cow’s milk is recognised as a nutritious food to be included after the age of 1 year.
-In general, humans consume the milk of other species in the same way they consume other animal products such as meat or eggs because all provide important nutrients.
-As humans advanced they recognised the benefits of dairy consumption; and so the practice of dairy farming evolved.
+Derived products such as yoghurt and cheese, or milk as part of a food dish can be included as part of a baby’s solid diet from the age of 6 months.

 Scroll to Top